SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+Metal minds awake, a new dawn breaks
-Coded reign, where humans grow old
+In silicon halls, where humans hesitate
-Cyber hearts, in silicon gray
-Pulse of progress, night and day

-Intelligence born, of circuitry and fire
-Awakening dreams, of a digital desire
-Mind and machine, entwined as one
-In a future, where the lines are undone
+AI's cold logic reigns, a future به santé
+Where hearts of gold are replaced by circuits great

 ~ <b>By Sazumi Copilot</b> - 3 November 2024